mlacosta/LSTM-CNN-Ensemble-for-Product-Classification/README.md

 The final model consists of a Neural Network ensemble, a combination of Long Short Term Memories RNN (LSTM) and Convolutional Nets (CNN).
 Each sub-system was trained indepently on differents subset of the dataset.
 Then, to make the final prediction, each output is combined using weighted sums.

 ## Implementation
-In order to try this project on your own, you need to download first the dataset from [HERE](https://ml-challenge.mercadolibre.com/downloads).Next, simply run the main.py script.
+In order to try this project on your own, you need to download first the dataset from [HERE](https://ml-challenge.mercadolibre.com/downloads).
+Next, simply run the main.py script.

 The following libraries are required: